Review the step-by-step process below to learn how to become—or nominate someone to become—an IEEE Fellow.

 Any person, including non-IEEE members, is eligible to serve as a nominator.
 The following are exceptions: members of the IEEE Board of Directors, members of the IEEE Fellow Committee, IEEE Society/Technical Council Fellow Evaluating Committee Chairs, members of IEEE Society/Technical Council Fellow Evaluating Committee reviewing the nomination, or IEEE Staff.
 Self-nomination is not permitted.

 The process consists of two evaluations.
-The first evaluation is completed by the IEEE Society/Technical Council that the nominator identified on the nomination form.
-This is an extremely important evaluation because it is an impartial and even-handed view of the nominee’s merit, by persons who are familiar with his or her work.
-Once the IEEE Society/Technical Council review is completed, their comments are given to the IEEE Fellow Committee for the second evaluation.
+The first evaluation is completed by the IEEE Society/Technical Council that is identified on the nomination form.
+The IEEE Society/Technical Council evaluation is extremely important, because it is an impartial and even-handed view of the nominee’s merit, by persons who are familiar with his or her work.
+Once the IEEE Society/Technical Council evaluation is completed, their comments and scores are given to the IEEE Fellow Committee for the second evaluation.
 Society/Technical Council’s Fellow evaluations that are not received by the 15 June deadline will be deemed incomplete and will not be forwarded for consideration to the IEEE Fellow Evaluation Committee.

 All nomination materials are forwarded in confidence to the IEEE Fellow Committee.
-The IEEE Fellow Committee consists of 52 members, all of whom are IEEE Fellows and selected to represent the 10 IEEE Regions, and have expertise in the technical areas represented by IEEE Societies/Technical Councils.
+The IEEE Fellow Committee has 51 members plus a chair.
+All committee members are IEEE Fellows and selected to represent the 10 IEEE Regions, and have expertise in the technical areas represented by IEEE Societies/Technical Councils.

 Each nominee is rated numerically on the basis of this information.